66: EGGARS

 66.007 Northern Eggar cocoon at Jumble Hole, Apr.
 25th 2016 found by Brian Leecy.
 The two small holes are exits made by parasitic wasp grubs.
 The cocoon contained a dead larva.

 66.008 Fox Moth larva collected by day from Oxenhope moor by Chris Eastwood, Sept.
 18th 2016.
-It was given to me to rear through - not a successful venture to say the least.
+It was given to me to rear through - not a successful venture to say the least (see below).

 66.008 Fox Moth larva as above, Sept.
 23d 2016.
-After leaving its food alone for a day or two the reason why was soon clear - grub after grub of a parasitic wasp began emerging from the larva, 24 in all.
+After leaving its food alone for a day or two the reason why was soon clear - grub after grub of parasitic wasp began emerging from the larva, 24 in all.
+They in turn were reared through (see below).

-The parasitic wasp Cotesia gastropachae having emerged from the Fox Moth larva above, Oct.
+Parasitoid wasp Cotesia gastropachae reared from the Fox Moth larva pictured above, Oct.
 1st 2016.

 66.008 Fox Moth female to MV light at Turgate Delph, Norland on June 17th 2022.